The Prosecutor: Box office

 The Prosecutor debuted with HK$1.90 million in Hong Kong, rising directly to the top of the box office, and maintained its position for six consecutive days following its release, grossing over HK$5 million during Christmas.
 It accumulated over HK$18 million after two weeks, and climbed to HK$20 million after 17 days, entering the top 10 highest-grossing Hong Kong films of 2024.
-The film wrapped up its third week with HK$22 million, leading the weekly box office for three straight weeks, and reached HK$29 million by mid-February, becoming the fifth highest-grossing 2024 Hong Kong film.
+The film wrapped up its third week with HK$22 million, leading the weekly box office for three straight weeks, and reached HK$29 million by mid-February, becoming the fifth-highest-grossing 2024 Hong Kong film.
 Sing Tao Daily described the box office performance as "impressive", Ming Pao found it "satisfactory", and the Hong Kong Economic Times referred to it as "a victory", although it noted that the performance was not particularly remarkable for a Donnie Yen film.

 In China, early screenings generated over RMB$128 million, ranking second in the weekly box office while competing with another Hong Kong film, The Last Dance, which held the top position.
 The film earned over RMB$4 million in its official opening weekend and grossed more than RMB$27.7 million in its first week.

 Internationally, The Prosecutor debuted at the top of Taiwan's box office with a gross of over NTD$8 million, and earned over NTD$17 million in its second week, which TVBS described as "a rare success for a Sinophone film in recent years".
-In Malaysia, the film garnered over RM$2 million within three days of its release.
-It went on to become the third highest-grossing 2024 Chinese-language film in the country.
+In Malaysia, the film grossed over RM$2 million within three days of its release.
+It went on to become the third-highest-grossing 2024 Chinese-language film in the country.
 In Singapore, the film grossed over SGD$1.33 million as of February 2025, making it the highest grossing Chinese-language film released in 2024 in the country.